sysdiglabs/terraform-google-secure-for-cloud/examples/trigger-events/README.md

 # Sysdig Secure for Cloud in GCP<br/>[ Example :: Single-Project ]
 This example helps to trigger GCP Events.
-First of all, you must have cloud connector stack launched.
+Cloud connector stack is required to be able to generate events.
-This module will create a new sink and assign it to a new pub/subtopic.
-The event will be generated one you apply and destroy the snippet.
+After applying the module, this will create a new sink and assign it to a new pub/subtopic. _GCP Update, Disable or Delete Sink_ event **will prompt once the module is destroyed**.
 ```
 $ terraform apply
 $ terraform destroy
 ```
-After the complete deletion, this will trigger **GCP Update, Disable or Delete Sink - Sysdig GCP Best Practices** under **Sysdig GCP Best Practices** policy.

 ## Usage